 Chapter 2: This Venerable One is Alive

 The clear, gentle voice of a female singer reached his ears.
-The poetic verses sounded like cascading pearls and jade, but all the sound did was make Mo Ran’s head ache as the vein by his brow throbbed madly.
+The poetic verses resounded like cascading pearls and jade, but it only made Mo Ran’s head hurt as the vein by his brow throbbed madly.
+“What’s all this noise?!
+Where did this crying ghost come from?!
+Someone beat this lowly slave girl down the mountain!”

 It was only after Mo Ran hollered that he realized something wasn’t right…

-…Wasn’t he supposed to be dead?
+…Wasn’t he dead?

 “…”

-When Mo Ran was young, he was very promiscuous for a period of time and would spend over ten nights a month in this exact brothel.
-However, this place had been sold when he was in his twenties and was later turned into a wine shop.
-How could it be that after his death, he ended up in a brothel that no longer existed?
+Mo Ran froze for a moment.
+He knew where he was.
+This was a tile place near Sisheng Peak.
+Tile place was just another name for a brothel.
+The name originated with the idea of “roof tiles uniting and parting,” with the intention of patrons and prostitutes meeting and parting on good terms.
+There was a period of time in Mo Ran’s youth when he was quite promiscuous and would spend over ten nights a month in this exact brothel.
+However, this place had been sold when he was in his early twenties and later turned into a tavern.
+To end up in a brothel that no longer existed after this death, how could that be?

 “…”